SMPTE/st2120-2/README.md

 ## Public Committee Draft (PCD) Notice

-The following elements are made available for a public review period ending no earlier than {YYYY-MM-DD}, and no later than {YYYY-MM-DD}:
+The following elements are made available for a public review period ending no earlier than {2022-06-02}, and no later than {2023-01-05}:

 * [ST 2120-2](./32NF-PCD-ST-2120-2-TLX-Items-2021-12-15.pdf)
 * [st-2120-2-tlx-items-2021.json]()